 At a time when less-than-great news has become the norm, it’s hard to act surprised when a crisis looms.
-Although we continue to hope for the best, we’ve all come to expect the worst—which is where having a disaster recovery plan ready to roll is crucial.
+Although we continue to hope for the best, we’ve all come to expect the worst.
+That’s why having a disaster recovery plan ready to roll is crucial.

 A comprehensive recovery plan will minimize the effect of a natural disaster on business continuity, compliance, and data loss.
-A good plan also helps speed up recovery from cyberattacks, such as those recently reported by Japanese game developer Capcom, Italian beverage maker Campari, and toy giant Mattel.
+A good plan also helps speed up recovery from cyberattacks, such as those recently hitting Infosys, Boeing, and Okta.

-If your organization’s disaster recovery plan is out of date, insufficient, or, worse, nonexistent, let these events motivate you to review, revise, or create a recovery strategy now, before you need it.
+If your organization’s disaster recovery plan is outdated, insufficient, or worse, nonexistent, let these events motivate you to review, revise, or create a recovery strategy now, before you need it.

-Here are eight steps to creating a disaster recovery plan that will help prevent data loss, facilitate business continuity, and ensure your regulated data and SLAs remain in compliance.
+Here are eight steps to create a disaster recovery plan that will help prevent data loss, facilitate business continuity, and ensure your sensitive data and SLAs remain compliant.

 Step 1: Create a Disaster Response Team and Document Responsibilities

-Your disaster response team will spearhead recovery efforts and disseminate information to employees, customers, and stakeholders during a crisis.
+During a crisis, your disaster response team will spearhead recovery efforts and disseminate information to employees, customers, and stakeholders.

-Assign each team member specific tasks during the response and document them so everyone knows who is in charge of what.
-You will also need backup staff for key team members in case a designated lead isn’t available during a crisis.
+Assign each team member specific tasks during the response and document them so everyone knows who oversees what.
+You will also need backup staff for key team members if a designated lead isn’t available during a crisis.

 Step 2: Set Clear RTOs and RPOs

-Recovery time objective (RTO) is the length of time an application can be down before the business is negatively impacted.
-RTO varies widely among applications because some can be down for only a few seconds before the business, customers, or users are impacted, whereas others can be down for hours, days, or even weeks.
+RTO is the length of time an application can be down before your business is negatively impacted.
+RTO varies widely among applications because some can be down for only a few seconds before the business, customers, or users are impacted.
+In contrast, others can be down for hours, days, or weeks.

 - RTO near zero: Mission-critical applications that must failover